 - Perspectives may include a combination of no more than eight tables and/or figures.

 Please see the corresponding sections below for information on acknowledgments, references, tables, and figures.

 If you upload supplemental material intended for publishing online only it should be labeled as an "Online Supplemental Materials" file.
 If you upload supporting data intended for review purposes only it should be uploaded as "Supporting Data or Supporting Document".
 Files uploaded as supporting data/supporting document will not be published in print or online if the paper is accepted.

 Online-only supplemental material contains only supplemental information that is in addition to the main document (additional writing group members/investigator lists, supplemental tables and/or figures, short videos, etc.).
 It should not be excessively long.
-Whenever possible, all online supplemental material should be included in one Microsoft Word document file, or otherwise uploaded in its original format.
+Files should be clearly marked and uploaded individually.
 Please do not include supplemental figure legends or material in the main document.

 Very large datasets may be submitted as supplemental material and cited in the text with a URL to the material, hosted on an author-affiliated website or data repository, or may appear with a note that the data is available upon request to the author.